Lock in Savings! 💰 Pre-pay for 6-12 months and secure your discount—only available when you call or visit us. Not available online.

 • Push down on the latch that keeps the ramp securely under the truck and pull the ramp out slightly.

-• Use the straps on the end of the ramp to slowly and carefully pull the ramp out until it is fully extended.
+• Use the holds on the end of the ramp to slowly and carefully pull the ramp out until it is fully extended.

 • Gently set the ramp on the ground.